-Offered through the top-ranked UW Department of Applied Mathematics, students in the CF&RM program gain rigorous mathematical and statistical foundations in quantitative finance and choose a specialization, including risk management or computing.
-MS-CompFin courses go beyond the academic level and provide valuable real-world experience through finance industry professionals serving as affiliate instructors.
+Offered through the top-ranked UW Department of Applied Mathematics, students in the CFRM program gain rigorous mathematical and statistical foundations in quantitative finance and choose a specialization, including risk management or computing.
+MS-CFRM courses go beyond the academic level and provide valuable real-world experience in-part through finance industry professionals serving as affiliate instructors.

 Reaching our Students